What is a decorator in Python and how to use it?

 Syntax of Decorators

-symbol followed by the decorator function's name, placed above the function definition.
+A decorator is applied to a function using the @ symbol followed by the decorator function's name, placed above the function definition.

 Basic Syntax:

-is the decorator being applied tofunction_to_decorate
+@decorator_functionis the decorator being applied tofunction_to_decorate.

 Creating a Simple Decorator